 - Their team tries to understand the needs of local communities.
 These needs may be in areas of education, health, livelihood, and infrastructure development.

 - They have a system to receive and address grievances of local communities at operating locations.

-- They try their best to minimise any negative impact on biodiversity and ecosystem services.
-Ecosystem services include forests, grasslands, mangroves and urban areas.
+- They try their best to minimize any negative impact on biodiversity and ecosystem services.
+Ecosystem services include forests, grasslands, mangroves, and urban areas.

 - The company undertook large-scale plantations in and around our power plants and office locations.

-- They dispose of hazardous waste through authorised agencies as per the Hazardous Waste Handling and Management Rules.
+- They dispose of hazardous waste through authorized agencies as per the Hazardous Waste Handling and Management Rules.

 - Their emissions are well within emission standards.

 - Supercritical boilers help them to save about 2% of fuel per unit.
 Thereby, they lead to a reduction in greenhouse per unit.

 Tata Power tackles the issues of Climate Change by adopting sustainable and responsible growth.
 They have developed a holistic sustainability model.
 It includes the environment, community, customers, and people.

 - The company currently has a 30% clean energy portfolio, but it is aiming to have a 40-50% clean energy portfolio by 2025.